rafalmoneta/rafalmoneta/README.md

 # Hey, I am Rafał!

+Hey, I'm Rafał Moneta I started as a freelancer back in 2022 creating fullstack applications.
+Currently I'm Software Engineer at Software Mansion.

-I am self-taught Software Developer with passion and a curiosity to explore new technologies.
+I am self-taught developer with passion and a curiosity to explore new technologies.
 I love dark mode, technology, and building side projects.
 When not futzing around the code, I like running, watching movies, or playing football.I believe in the power of lifelong learning and try to inspire others to do the same.

 ### Programming languages and tools that I use: